sfatkhutdinov/cs2_rl_agent/analysis_log/testing/testing_infrastructure.md

-# Testing Infrastructure Analysis
+# Testing Infrastructure Documentation

+**Tags:** #testing #architecture #integration #summary

+*Last updated: 2024-03-13 - Restructured for better organization and added proper references to index and summary documents*

-This document has been broken down into separate section files for better organization and readability.
+This documentation has been broken down into separate section files for better organization and readability.

+For an overview of all sections, please see the [Testing Infrastructure Index](testing_infrastructure_index.md).

+For an executive summary of key findings, please see the [Executive Summary](testing_infrastructure_summary.md).

-Please refer to the following section files:
+Please refer to the following section files for detailed analysis:

 1. [Introduction](01_testing_intro.md) - Context and methodology
 2. [Testing Architecture Overview](02_testing_architecture.md) - Structure and patterns